gitbls/sdm/Docs/Plugins.md

 * `--plugin apps:"remove=wolfram-engine|apps=emacs"` &mdash; Remove wolfram-engine, and install emacs
 * `--plugin apps:"apps=@my-apps" --plugin apps:"apps=@my-xapps"` &mdash; Install the list of apps in the file @my-apps, and the list of apps in @my-xapps
 * `--plugin apps:"apps=@my-apps|name=myapps" --plugin apps:"apps=@my-xapps|name=myxapps"` &mdash; Install the list of apps in the file @my-apps, and the list of apps in @my-xapps
+* `--plugin apps:"apps=zile|defer=emacs"` &mdash; Install zile immediately, but defer the install of emacs until the system is fully operational.
 * `--plugin apps:"apps=@mycoreapps|name=core-apps"` `--plugin apps:"apps=@myaddtlapps|name=extra-apps"` &mdash; Install the list of apps from @mycoreapps and @myaddtlapps

 ### apt-addrepo